06/02/24

 1. Prepare all documents needed

-It’s important to complete all necessary paperwork on the first day.
+Completing all necessary paperwork on the first day is important.
 This ensures a smooth and legal introduction for the new employee to get acquainted with the company and their role.

 Make sure the new employee’s workspace is ready for her/his arrival.
 Both of you want to avoid an awkward situation where the new hire is left waiting for a place to sit.
 A prepared desk or office reflects the employer’s readiness and professionalism.

 Take the initiative and address potential questions, reassuring the person that the company is ready and waiting.
 Some people may have doubts about the first day or company specifics.
-Ease their uncertainty by confirming the meeting time and place, and clarifying what to expect on the first day – dress code, what to bring, confirm the meeting time and location, and who to contact at the reception.
+Ease their uncertainty by confirming the meeting time and place and clarifying what to expect on the first day—dress code, what to bring, confirmation of the meeting time and location, and who to contact at the reception.

 A small gift is always a nice touch!
 Especially on the first day when stress levels are high, a welcome gift in the form of office gadgets with the company logo can positively impact the employee’s well-being.
 It contributes to building a friendly atmosphere and a sense of belonging.